I am your host, Rush Limbaugh, doing what I was born to do.

 I remember the 50th anniversary.

-Dinner for our National Review Magazine.
+Dinner for a National Review Magazine.

-It was in Washington at uh I forget where it was, but it was an elegant old ballroom in an elegant old building.
+I forget where it was, but it was an elegant old ballroom in an elegant old building.

-He said, There's only one caveat, no impersonations of me tonight.
+He said, there's only one caveat, no impersonations of me tonight.

 If you're going to impersonate me, you can't sit at my table.